Character Name: WebPIN:

 If you want to be a 'roid cowboy, you need two kinds of tools: First a full spacesuit, to allow you to get outside your ship and onto the asteroid sold at spacesuit stores.
-Then you'll need an asteroid kit.
-Each kit contains four anchors and two lines.
+Then you'll need an asteroid supply cannon which contains lines and anchors.
 Anchors bite into the surface of the asteroid, becoming nearly unremovable.
 Lines are tied to the anchors and help to attach the asteroid to the ship.
-Anchors and lines are registered to the kit they're bought from, for ease of retrieval after a haul.
-You'll have to locate a roid shop for the kit, and if you somehow lose a line or anchor, you can buy replacements there.
-Also, of course, only an asteroid hauler is designed to move asteroids.
+You'll have to locate a roid shop for the supply cannon, and, of course, only an asteroid hauler is designed to move asteroids.

 Once in your ship, you'll navigate to the edge of the sector.
 Switch to manual to move across the border, then continue the process.
 You'll check your starmap in each sector, looking for an asteroid marker.
 (Noted by a % icon on the starmap).
 Once found, autopilot navigation will move you to the asteroid, where you'll land on it.
 Suit up manually or by using a spacesuit flightbag, head out the airlock through cycling or turning off your ship's life support, and start roping that asteroid.